sedaro/model-exchange/README.md

 - AFSIM
 - [Sedaro](https://sedaro.com)
 - Sedaro Cosimulation

+**Important Note:** The goal of a Model Adapter within an Exchange is only to represent a foreign model in the IR.
+It isn't to translate the foreign model to a different ontology within the IR.
+While developing a Model Adapter, the existing ontology of the foreign model should be maintained in order to leave the translation (and all of its complexities) up to the Exchange.
+Model Adapters should also be written such that they should not need to be updated as the foreign model changes.
+They should simply traverse the model and produce a deterministic resulting IR in SedaroML.

+#### Language Agnostic

 One motivation for writing Model Exchange in Rust is the languages ability to interface with other ("foreign") langauges.
 Rust's `std::ffi` module exposes utilities for constructing foreign function interface (FFI) bindings between Rust projects like Model Exchange and other languages like Python, Java, C++, etc.  This allows for the development of Model Adapters in nearly any language.
 See the [Excel Node](./src/nodes/excel.rs) for an example of how to write a Model Adapter in Python.